ssanchezor/GNN-RS/README.md

   <img src="Images/HM80KPopularityRanking.png" width="400">
 </p>

 Products on left side (or in blue line) are called as popular because their popularity is higher then those in yellow or long-tail area.
 Moreover, popular products are generally competitive products.
 On the other hand, products in yellow long-tail area are thought to be unpopular or new products in market.
 The threshold which discriminates the popular and unpopular items in market is an hyper-parameter for the retailer.

-In our example, it seems that there are high popularity bias indices since very few articles occupy nearly the 80% of the total transactions.
+In our example, it seems that there are some popularity bias since very few articles occupy nearly the 80% of the total transactions.

 ### 2.1.
 Data Description  <a name="21-eda"></a>